-The Company determined that the licenses transferred represented functional intellectual property.
+On September 25, 2023, the Company met the \$10 million milestone payment requirements attributed to the FDA's approval of PS, for reversal of mydriasis and included the milestone in the revenue recognized during the year ended December 31, 2023.
+The \$10 million milestone payment was previously constrained by the Company with regard to its inclusion in the initial aggregate transaction price associated with the Viatris License Agreement.
+During the year ended December 31, 2022, the licenses transferred to Viatris represented functional intellectual property.
 As such, the revenue related to the licenses was recognized at the point in time in which the license/know-how was delivered to Famy which occurred during the fourth quarter of 2022.
 The Company determined that revenue related to the research and development services was to be recognized over time as the services are rendered based on an estimated percentage of completion input model.

-Revenue recognized under the Nyxol License Agreement during the year ended December 31, 2022 was \$39.8 million.
+Revenue recognized under the Viatris License Agreement during the years ended December 31, 2023 and 2022 was \$19.0 million and \$39.8 million, respectively.

-Regulatory Milestones under the Nyxol License Agreement
+Regulatory Milestones under the Viatris License Agreement

-The Company has evaluated the regulatory milestones that may be received in connection with the Nyxol License Agreement.
-There is uncertainty that the events to obtain the regulatory milestones will be achieved given the nature of clinical development and the stage of the development of the Products.
-The remaining regulatory milestones will be constrained until it is probable that a significant revenue reversal will not occur.
+The Company has evaluated the regulatory milestones that may be received in connection with the Viatris License Agreement.
+There is uncertainty that the events to obtain the remaining regulatory milestones (aside from the approval by the FDA of PS, for reversal of mydriasis) will be achieved given the nature of clinical development and the stage of the development of the PS Products.
+These remaining regulatory milestones will be constrained until it is probable that a significant revenue reversal will not occur.